-Momentum may update this notice periodically and an updated version may be requested, for example through a postal request or through an email notification addressed to the contact details provided below.
+Momentum may update this notice periodically and an updated version may be requested, for example through a postal request or through an email notification addressed to [email protected].

 The Momentum Metropolitan Board Risk Capital and Compliance Committee (BRCC) is a sub-committee of the board that is accountable to address and manage the risk of data privacy and cyber security.
 The BRCC follows the board cycle and convenes on a quarterly basis.
 The Momentum Metropolitan Group Chief Risk Officer (CRO) is the business representative on BRCC for data privacy, data security and cyber security.
 The Momentum Metropolitan Chief Risk Officer provides guidance and input regarding appropriate risk management.

 Employee training on cyber security and data privacy forms part of ongoing compliance training.
 Cyber security training is currently further required as a basic compliance training that all employees must complete.
 As part of the POPIA management programme, there is a specific focus on training, awareness as well as communication that will cover data privacy, data security and more detailed cyber security training as mandatory compliance training to all staff.
 The POPIA management programme is actively managed at Momentum Metropolitan Group level with participation of all business entities and subsidiaries of Momentum Metropolitan.